adrg/libvlc-go-examples/README.md

 ## Overview

-A collection of sample applications and usage examples for [libvlc-go](https://github.com/adrg/libvlc-go).
+A collection of sample applications and usage examples using [libvlc-go](https://github.com/adrg/libvlc-go).

 ## Prerequisites